forward-market-design/flow-trading-service/ftauction/README.md

 interface DemandCurve {
     // If omitted, `domain` is computed from `points`.
-    // If provided, the points will be interpolated or extrapolated accordingly.
+    // If provided, the curve will be interpolated or extrapolated accordingly.
     // Use `null` as a stand-in for ±∞ domain?: [number | null, number | null];